Subscribe to the Gulf Arabic Course

 maTbax (kitchen) – maTaabix

 You will have to learn the plurals together with the singulars.
-You will gradually develop sort of an intuition as to what the plural of a particular word might be.
+You will gradually develop a sort of intuition as to what the plural of a particular word should be.